What Do You Want to Learn Today?

 When you returned to the schools you’d attended, were your old teachers still there?

-I got to visit my old classrooms even when they’re occupied by new teachers, and the physical space has triggered memories I’d long forgotten.
+I was able to visit my old classrooms even when they were occupied by new teachers, and the physical space brought back memories that I’d long forgotten.

 What do you write about on the blog?